• Skip to primary navigation

 When you sponsor an orphaned relative, you are agreeing to provide financial support for the sponsored person for 10 years from the date they receive Permanent Residence in Canada.

-Any Relative – Loneliest Person Category
+• Any Relative - Loneliest Person Category

 If you are a Canadian Citizen or Permanent Resident without any immediate family members in Canada and you have no family members overseas who are eligible to be sponsored, you may be able to sponsor one relative, of any age, related by blood or adoption.
-If the relative that you are sponsoring has family members such as a spouse or children, they are to be included on the application for Permanent Residence as well.
+If the relative that you are sponsoring has family members such as a spouse or dependent child, they are to be included on the application for Permanent Residence as well.

 Requirements to Sponsor